panchomb/ie-exercise-3/modules/authorization/policy-set-definition/README.md

 ### Parameter: `policyDefinitionGroups`

 The metadata describing groups of policy definition references within the Policy Set Definition (Initiative).
 - Required: No
 - Type: array
 - Default: `[]`

+### Parameter: `policyDefinitions`

+The array of Policy definitions object to include for this policy set.
+Each object must include the Policy definition ID, and optionally other properties like parameters.
+- Required: Yes
+- Type: array

 ### Parameter: `subscriptionId`

 The subscription ID of the subscription (Scope).
 Cannot be used with managementGroupId.
 - Required: No
 - Type: string
 - Default: `''`